Our goal is to share information and products that are truly helpful to renters.

 A down payment is the amount of cash you brought to the table when you set up your loan.
 To put it another way, it’s the amount of money you put down (and now you see where the term “down payment” comes from!).
 The banks, however, have different criteria as to how much will your contribution be in owning that asset.

-In some cases, you can get a loan with no money down, and occasionally, people can buy houses without getting a loan at all by paying for the entire thing in cash.
+In some cases, you can get a loan with little to no money down, and occasionally, people can buy houses without getting a loan at all by paying for the entire thing in cash.

 These circumstances are pretty rare, though, and most of us will need a down payment of some kind.
 It shows the bank that you have the financial discipline to save up the money in the first place, and that gives them confidence in lending to you.

 A down payment also saves you money in the long run.
-If you put down, say, 10% of the value of the house up front, then you won’t have to borrow that amount and pay interest on it, so it’ll save you money, too.
+If you put down, say, 10% of the value of the house up front, then you won’t have to borrow that amount and pay interest on it.

 Why do banks want down payments?

-One of the biggest reasons why the bank or lender wants your down payment is that it wants to know you’re invested in the loan.
+One of the biggest reasons why lenders want your down payment is that it shows you are invested in the loan.
 In other words, the lender wants insurance that you won’t default on your loan.

 Now, if you try to bail on loan payments, you’ll have to walk away from that bundle of moolah you put down.
 The banks know you’ll think twice before doing this, so they have more confidence in giving you the loan.